JRodriguez556/DerogDom/README.md

 	IO::File<br>
 	Getopt::Long<br>

 Finally, being a perl script, the script should run on almost any platform.
-The script was though written and tested on Ubuntu 12.x.
+However, <br>
+since the other components of this script require specific libraries, we have only tested<br>
+it on Ubuntu Linux 12.x at this time.

 USAGE
 =====